DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 **Challenge Difficulty:** The raw intensity of a difficult situation, equivalent to what the Character experiences as "pain" but is actually the game's mechanism for offering XP.

 **XP (Experience Points):** The growth and wisdom gained from successfully navigating challenges while maintaining Player awareness.

+> Terminology note (consistency across the book):
+> - Use “autopilot” for the state you’re in (e.g., “I was on autopilot”).
+> - Use “the NPC” for the mechanism/program that runs behavior while on autopilot (e.g., “an NPC pattern,” “the NPC program”).
+> - Use “Player” for conscious awareness/agency (“the Player View”).
+> - “AI” refers only to the in-story AI research characters, not the autopilot mechanism.
+> - The word “robot” may appear as a metaphor in narrative passages, but prefer “autopilot”/“NPC” elsewhere.

 #### Advanced Concepts